bharatij/ExpansionHunter_Classifier/README.md

 ## 1. Extract Features from EH vcf file

-Use the R snippet to generate features from EH genotypes.
+Use the R script to generate features from EH genotypes table extracted from EH vcf file.

 ## 2. Calculate % of GC content and percentage of motif match with reference sequence